Here’s why Amazon didn’t take out the money from your purchase:

 Unless you’ve discovered a glitch in the matrix, chances are the reason behind the purchase not showing up on your card isn’t quite so extraordinary.

 It turns out that there are several reasons why a purchase from Amazon may not immediately show up on your card.

 To help clear up some of the confusion, we’ll take a look at every possible explanation for why Amazon didn’t appear to charge you for your purchase.

 #1 Your Card Won’t Be Charged Until the Item Is Shipped by Amazon

-Many states have laws that prevent e-commerce stores from charging for a purchase until the time purchased is actually shipped.
+Many states have laws that prevent e-commerce stores from charging for your purchase until the time the purchased item is actually shipped.

 These laws are designed to protect customers from fraudulent companies, but even reputable companies like Amazon are required to abide by them.